CenterLineDet: CenterLine Graph Detection for Road Lanes with Vehicle-mounted Sensors by Transformer for HD Map Generation: Conclusions and Future Work

-We presented CenterLineDet in this paper for the automatic creation of the lane centerline HD map by vehicle-mounted sensors.
-The key problem was detecting the lane centerline graph with complicated topology.
-Taken as input data sequences from multiple sensors, CenterLineDet first predicted the BEV segmentation heatmap of lane centerlines.
-Then, a decision-making transformer network was trained to control an agent exploring the scene to create the lane centerline graph vertex by vertex.
-After processing all frames of the input data sequence, the trajectory of the agent was outputted as the lane centerline graph for HD map creation.
-The effectiveness and superiority of CenterLineDet were demonstrated by the comparison experiments on a publicly available dataset.
+We presented here CenterLineDet to automatically generate lane centerline HD maps using vehicle-mounted sensors.
+The key problem is to detect the lane centerline graph with complicated topology.
+Taken as input data sequences from multiple sensors, CenterLineDet first predicts the BEV segmentation heatmap of lane centerlines.
+Then, a decision-making transformer network is trained to control an agent to explore the scene to create the lane centerline graph vertex by vertex.
+After processing all frames in the input data sequence, the trajectory of the agent was outputted as the lane centerline graph to generate HD map.
+The effectiveness and superiority of CenterLineDet were demonstrated by the comparative experiments on the nuScenes dataset.
 In the future, we plan to adopt more powerful perspective transformation models and make CenterLineDet end-to-end trainable.